tinali05/tinali05.github.io/index.md

   <div class="about-text">
     <p>
-      I am a driven and curious undergraduate student at Cornell University studying Operations Research and Information Engineering (ORIE)       and Computer Science with an expected graduation of December 2026.
+      I am a driven and curious undergraduate student at Cornell University studying Operations Research and Information Engineering (ORIE)       and minoring in Computer Science with an expected graduation of December 2026.
 I am passionate about translating data into actionable       insights and I am interested in the intersection between data analytics and finance.
     </p>

     <p>